prpole/dissertation/chapter2/main.md

 this "frailty" of the species in mind, as well as the insistent centrality of temperature in the story as a whole and this definition of the human as a "creature of temperature" in particular.
-The fire serves double-duty as a dramatic conceit and the basic Promethean symbol, encapsulating the human's reliance on technology for survival by asking us to consider the vulnerability that reliance creates.
-But when the human is defined by the slim envelope of temperatures that can support our existence, the fire comes to bear existential weight on the level of the species.
+The fire serves double-duty as a dramatic conceit and a Promethean symbol, encapsulating the human's reliance on technology for survival by foregrounding the vulnerability that reliance creates.
+But when the human is defined by the slim range of temperatures that can support our existence, the fire comes to bear existential weight on the level of the species.
 The phrase "to build a fire," an insistent repetition throughout the story, is a statement of humanness itself in a distinctly material sense.

-London's definition of the human by fire is one that is shared by current scientists.
+London's definition of the human by fire is one that is shared by scientists of the 21st century.
 The primatologist Richard Wrangham, for example, argues in *Catching Fire: How Cooking Made Us Human* that cooking increased the amount of energy obtained from food, the effects of which not only aided in the survival of the species, but spurred the development of humanity itself.
-The energy-hungry, inefficient digestive systems of humanity's predecessors gave way to smaller digestive systems adapted to a more efficient cooked diet, as well as a number of other physical adaptations like weaker jaws;[@wrangham 38-41] this change in the relative costs and gains in energy in turn is thought to have spurred brain growth in turn.[@wrangham 105-6] Nor were these adaptations limited to the human as a bounded biological agent.
+The energy-hungry, inefficient digestive systems of humanity's predecessors gave way to smaller digestive systems adapted to a more efficient cooked diet while also leading to a number of other physical adaptations like weaker jaws;[@wrangham_catching_2009
+38-41] this change in the relative costs and gains in energy is in turn thought to have spurred brain growth.[@wrangham_catching_2009 105-6] Nor were these adaptations limited to the human as a bounded biological agent.
 As their "bodies responded by biologically adapting to cooked food" and the species, now more resilient, spread across the planet, there were attendant ripples in the